-- Improves grammatical knowledge. - Will continue to read and learn about articles and think about them. - It is possible to read and understand short stories and understand the thoughts and life of the people of this state. - Translation knowledge and the ability to read and analyze a message are also available.
+- Improve grammatical knowledge. - Read and learn about articles and think about them. - Read and understand short stories and understand the thoughts and life of the people of this state. - Have Translation knowledge and the ability to read and analyze a message are also available.